Mast Cell Foundations: Mediators and Receptors – info for those with Mast Cell Activation Syndrome or Histamine Intolerance

 I recommend all my clients start with addressing the nervous system.
 This is because there are mast cells at every nerve ending and in the brain.

 Mast cells have receptors for neurotransmitters from the nerves.
 And nerves have receptors for mast cell mediators.
-So, there’s constant communication between the mast cells and the nervous system!
+There’s constant communication between the mast cells and the nervous system!

 This is great news for you.
 It means even if you’re sensitive to everything, you can start calming the mast cells down by calming the nervous system.